JoniPahikainen/DartsDetection/README.md

 ## Overview

 This project focuses on detecting darts and calculating scores on a dartboard using a multi-camera setup.
-The system employs **computer vision techniques**, **Kalman filters**, and **perspective transformations** to accurately track and determine dart positions and corresponding scores.
+The system employs **computer vision techniques** and **perspective transformations** to accurately track and determine dart positions and corresponding scores.

 The thesis aims to showcase the integration of programming, machine learning, and real-world applications in the field of Information and Communications Technology (ICT).